kadonboiz/frenchle/README.md

 And the best part is..
 You can play it whenever you want!
 Frenchle does include a daily but Custom allows limitless Frenchle..ing!

-All code assembled by Kaden "Guy" Kroll
+All code assembled by "Guy"